KTH/webtex/README.md

 to be installed on RHEL6.
 WebTex uses the mathtools package from LaTeX which is included in most LaTeX distributions.

+As another example, on Ubuntu 14.04.1 you need at least:
+`apt-get install texlive texlive-latex-extra texlive-math-extra dvipng`

 ### Install the standalone document class

 WebTex also requires the standalone package which relatively recently was